 HOW TO GET TO ELBA FROM ROME

-Turns out it was quite easy to get to Elba!
+Turns out it was quite easy to get from Rome to Elba!
 From Roma Termini in Rome, we took a 3 hour train ride to Campiglia Marittima.
 Switching trains in Campiglia Marittima, we were on a second short 30 minute train to Piombino Marittima.
 Leaving at 10 am from Rome, this got us at the ferry terminal (located right next to the train station) at 2pm with an hour to spare until our 3pm ferry.

 We were pleasantly surprised to find a couple of food options and play areas (one inside and one outside) at the ferry terminal.
 We had the added bonus on being on one of the large ferries over to Portoferraio, which also had a room with a play area for the kids.
 These definitely made it easy to keep them entertained and helped with our travel day.